abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 #### Partial Application

-It's the process of applying a function to some of its arguments.
+It's the process of applying a function to **some/part of** its arguments.
 The partially applied function gets returned for later use

 > see it's use in [`bind` section](#examples-of-higher-order-functions-call-apply-bind)